pratikyadav/got/README.md

-# Game of Thrones Mordern Theme Map
+# Game of Thrones Modern Theme Map

 *For non commercial use only*